After making my mini chocolate cake last week, I’m all about minis!! That sentiment is what inspired me to make these mini chocolate cupcakes.

 Mini Chocolate Cupcake Recipe

-- Begin by preheating oven to 350°F (175°C) and placing 12 mini cupcake liners in a mini cupcake pan.
+- Preheat the oven to 350°F / 175°C and place 12 mini cupcake liners in a mini cupcake pan.
+Set aside.

 - Whisk together until the ingredients have combined, making sure all the chocolate is melted.